Jenni Hermoso: 2020–21 season

-On 5 December 2020, Hermoso recorded four goals in one match against Santa Teresa CD in the league, scoring her 124th goal with Barcelona and surpassing Sonia Bermúdez as FC Barcelona Femeni's all-time top scorer.
+On 5 December 2020, Hermoso recorded four goals in one league match against Santa Teresa CD, scoring her 124th goal with Barcelona and surpassing Sonia Bermúdez as FC Barcelona Femeni's all-time top scorer.
 She then overtook Bermúdez's record number of 108 league goals scored with Barcelona.
 At the end of 2020, Hermoso was nominated for FIFA's The Best award, alongside teammate Caroline Graham Hansen.
 She was also one of eight FCB Femení players nominated for UEFA Women's Team of the Year.

-In the first leg of Barcelona's Champions League quarterfinal tie against Manchester City, Hermoso entered the match as a substitute, only recently having been medically cleared.
-She scored Barcelona's final goal of the match, giving them a 3–0 cushion as they advanced to the semifinals on a 4–2 aggregate score.
-Barcelona then played Hermoso's former club Paris-Saint Germain in the semifinals, with the first leg taking place at PSG's home ground.
-Hermoso scored the first goal of the tie in a match that ended in a 1–1 draw.
-Barcelona then went on to win 2–1 in the home leg, sending them to the club's second ever Champions League final.

-On 16 May, Hermoso started the first Champions League final of her career against Chelsea.
-In the thirteenth minute, Melanie Leupolz made contact with Hermoso in the penalty area.
-Barcelona were awarded the penalty, which Alexia Putellas scored to give Barcelona a 2–0 lead.
-Barcelona went on to score 2 more within the next 20 minutes, and they won the final 4–0.
-Hermoso ended her season as the top scorer in that season's UEFA Women's Champions League, tied with Fran Kirby with six.
-She was the first Spanish player and the first player from the Spanish league to do so.
-She was also given a place in that season's UEFA Women's Champions League Squad of the Season, her 2nd such appearance.
+Hermoso became the first Spanish player and the first player from the Spanish league to be recognized as the top scorer in the UEFA Women's Champions League; with six goals, she was tied with Fran Kirby.
+(Note: Attributed to multiple references:) She was also named to the UEFA Women's Champions League Squad of the Season for the second time.
 Later in the year, Hermoso won the UEFA Women's Champions League Forwards of the Season award.

-Throughout the 2020–21 season, Hermoso went back and forth as the league's top scorer with Levante's Esther González.
-The race for the Pichichi title between the two went down to the final matchday of the league.
-Hermoso, who had 28 league goals to Esther's 29, scored a hat-trick against Eibar to clinch her third consecutive and fifth overall Pichichi title.
-With this win, she surpassed the record of former Barcelona teammate Sonia Bermúdez, who had four such titles.
+During the 2020–21 season, Hermoso competed with Levante's Esther González to be the league's top scorer.
+(Note: Attributed to multiple references:) Their race for the Pichichi trophy continued until the final matchday of the league.
+Hermoso, who had 28 goals to González's 29, scored a hat-trick against Eibar to earn her third consecutive Pichichi title and fifth overall, surpassing Sonia Bermúdez for the most Pichichi titles.
 Hermoso ended her season with 31 league goals and finished as the top scorer in Europe's top five leagues for the second consecutive season.
-In August 2021, she was named a finalist to the UEFA Women's Player of the Year Award alongside Barcelona teammates Alexia Putellas and Lieke Martens.
+In August 2021, she was a finalist for the UEFA Women's Player of the Year Award alongside Barcelona teammates Alexia Putellas and Lieke Martens.